If your content development is an afterthought, you’re doing it wrong.

 So the hard part’s over, right?

-Unfortunately, without promotion, much of that time and effort creating content is wasted on an incomplete content development strategy.
+Unfortunately, without promotion, much of that time and effort spent creating content is wasted on an incomplete content development strategy.
+In fact, the number one result on Google generally has nearly four times as many backlinks as positions two through ten.

 Everyone wants links these days, which makes link building extremely competitive.